 Singlespeed drivetrain and optional 2-speed hub

 The paint job on the Pello Reddi is lovely, and we can assume it will hold up over time as well as the paint on our son’s 14″ Pello Romper did.
 The orange color is pleasant (not overly bright), but I like it because it helps me spot our kiddo from quite a distance.
-That said, orange isn’t going to be for everyone, and it is a bummer that the bike doesn’t come in any other colors.

 On and Off Road Performance